Combine or amalgamate environmental authorities

 An amalgamated project authority applies to a project involving one or more EAs where the activities can be carried out as a single integrated operation.
 Your activities can be carried out as a single integrated operation if they are:

-• carried out at one or more places which are separated by distances short enough to allow feasible integrated day-to-day management of the activities.
+- carried out at 1 or more places which are separated by distances short enough to allow feasible integrated day-to-day management of the activities.

 Apply for an amalgamated project authority

-If DESI is your administering authority, you can apply for an amalgamated project authority by completing the amalgamated project or local government authority – application to amalgamate 2 or more environmental authorities (ESR/2015/1735) (DOC, 178KB) form and submitting it to DESI for all your EAs you want to amalgamate.
+If DETSI is your administering authority, you can apply for an amalgamated project authority by completing the application to amalgamate two or more environmental authorities into an amalgamated project or local government authority (ESR/2015/1735) (DOC, 207KB) and submitting it to DETSI for all your EAs you want to amalgamate.

 Your new anniversary day will be the same as the anniversary day of your previous EA that had the highest annual fee.
 However, if the highest annual fee is the same for 2 or more of your previous EAs, you must nominate the anniversary day for 1 of the EAs with the highest annual fee as the anniversary day for the amalgamated EA.
-If you wish to amend the anniversary day to a date other than this, you will need to lodge a separate application to change the anniversary day (ESR/2015/1732) (DOCX, 170KB) for the amalgamated EA.
+If you wish to amend the anniversary day to a date other than this, you will need to lodge a separate application to change the anniversary day of an environmental authority (ESR/2015/1732) (DOCX, 194KB) for the amalgamated EA.

 Amalgamated local government authority